mozilla-b2g/gaia-email-libs-and-more/js/maildb.md

 When you ask us for data, you are asking either for read-only purposes or you are asking because you want to mutate the data.
 If you are asking for mutation purposes, you must be a task and you inherently acquire a mutation lock against that data attributed to your task.
-You ask for all mutation requests at the same time in your task, thereby ensuring a consistent locking discipline.
-(If any request is against something with an already-held mutation lock, you wait for that task to complete and a serious warning is generated since this likely constitutes a bug that needs to be addressed with additional task constraints or more significant implementation change.)

 When data is retrieved for mutation purposes, if we maintain any index-like tables for the record, we will snapshot them so that we can do any delta